 Use the easy-to-use drag-and-drop interface to quickly rearrange sections of your video to create a seamless, professional-looking final product.
 You can drag and drop different parts of your video, pictures, text, or any other element.

 ScreenPal allows you to record your webcam footage and import it directly into the Stories tool.
+Start by testing your webcam.
 You can add sections of webcam recording to personalize the storyboard.
 Alternatively, you can use the picture-in-picture (PIP) mode to add the webcam footage to a small corner of the video.

 Music & Narration